nicolyoshikawa/pour-d/README.md

 3. Now that you have both your Flask backend and React App frontend running, enjoy using Pour'd.
 Cheers!

+### Operating
+To run the application, navigate into the project folder in two separate terminal windows.

+1. Ensure that the database has already been migrated and seeded.
+If it hasn't been done yet, refer to [Intitial Configuration](https://github.com/nicolyoshikawa/pour-d/blob/huey-readme-edit/README.md#initial-configuration)

+2. In one terminal, go into pipenv and run the Flask app
+    ```bash
+    pipenv shell && flask run
+    ```

+3. In the other terminal, start the React app.

+4. Pour'd will open in your browser and you can now enjoy using Pour'd.
+Cheers!

 ## Screenshots

 ### Login